Joe Root: 2015

 Root was selected in a revamped ODI squad for the five-match series.
 In the first ODI, Root batted at 3 and scored his 5th ODI century hitting 104 off 78 balls to help England to a record 408/9 and a 210 run win.
 He performed more strongly in the third ODI, scoring 54, but England lost again, this time by 3 wickets.
 In the fourth ODI, he made his sixth ODI century by scoring 106* off 97 to help England chase a target of 350 to win the match and level the series.
 During this innings he passed 2,000 ODI career runs.
 In the fifth ODI he scored 4 in England's successful chase giving England a 3–2 series win.
 Root finished the series with 274 runs.
-In the only T20 match between the two sides he scored 68 as England went on to win by 56 runs.
+In the only T20 match between the two teams he scored 68 as England went on to win by 56 runs.

 Before the 2015 Ashes series began, Root was made England vice-captain.
 In the first Test he made a century on the first day of the Ashes series.
 He scored 134 off 166 balls, helping England to a total of 430.
 In the second innings he hit 60 runs and took the wickets of Mitchell Johnson and Mitchell Starc before making the winning catch, all of which earned him the man of the match award.
 England won the Test by 169 runs.
 In the second Test, He took the wickets of Steve Smith and Peter Nevill in the first innings.
 The third Test was positive for Root as he made 63 in the first innings to give England a lead before hitting 38* from 63 balls to chase England's target of 121 runs to win the Test.
 In the fourth Test, Root took three catches as Australia were all out for 60 in 18.3 overs, he then went on to score 130 (his eighth Test century) which made him the youngest ever English batsman to record three Ashes centuries and help England to a 3–1 Ashes win.
 After this Test, Root reached the number one position in the ICC Test batting rankings, overtaking AB de Villiers and Steve Smith.
 After helping England to win the series 3–2, Root was named Man of the Series.
 He finished the series as England's highest run scorer making 460 runs and taking 4 wickets.

-He was rested for the T20 and ODI series.